 These committees are responsible for ensuring that Irish Life Health has an appropriate governance structure in place which operates effectively.
-Furthermore, Irish Life Health has an Executive Committee for risk (the Management Risk Forum) and a Compliance and Operational Risk management committee and is also subject to oversight from ILGL's Executive Committees for risk and compliance.
+Furthermore, Irish Life Health has two Executive Risk Committees for managing risk across the business including the Management Risk Forum and a Compliance and Operational Risk Committee.
+Irish Life Health is also subject to oversight from ILG's Executive Committees for risk and compliance.

-The ILGL Board Remuneration Committee and Board Nomination and Governance Committee are constituted at the level of the Irish Life Group, Irish Life Health's parent company, and their membership includes some non-ILH directors.
+The ILG Board Remuneration Committee and Board Nomination and Governance Committee are constituted at the level of the Irish Life Group, Irish Life Health's parent company, and their membership includes some non-ILH directors.
 ILH relies on these committees, as permitted under the Corporate Governance Code.